“I will say to the prisoners, ‘Come out in freedom,’ and to those in darkness, ‘Come into the light.'” (Isaiah 49:9)

 The Maccabees served as a light that pushed back the darkness; by faith, their “weakness was turned to strength; and [they] became powerful in battle and routed foreign armies.”
 (Hebrews 11:34)

-Despite the pagan altars within her and impure animals that were offered to idols on the Temple’s holy ground, a day’s worth of purified oil remained concealed on the Temple grounds with its seal intact.
+Despite the pagan altars within her and impure animals that were offered to idols on the Temple’s holy ground, a day’s worth of purified oil remained hidden on the Temple grounds with its seal intact.

 This jar of oil, sanctified to the God of Israel, would help push back the spiritual darkness that had overcome the Temple.